-NSSA currently offers an educational program, consultation services to Long Island school districts, in-home respite services, a Saturday recreational program, an adult services program, Assistive Technology Program and Summer Camp program.
+NSSA currently offers an educational program, consultation services to Long Island school districts, in-home respite services, a Saturday recreational program, an adult services program and Summer Day Camp program.
 All of our programs are staffed by trained employees who are supervised by Masters or Ph.D. level psychologists and special educators.
 Our support is derived from the New York State Education Department, the Office of Persons With Developmental Disabilities (OPWDD), and private fundraising.

 In January 1993, NSSA was proud to open The Martin C. Barell School, named in honor of then New York State Board of Regents Chancellor, Martin C. Barell.
 Chancellor Barell shared our vision and advocated for our programs to the New York State Education Department.
 The Martin C. Barell School provides a full-day, twelve-month program for school age children ranging in age from five to twenty-one years.
 It enrolls a maximum of twenty-five students, with an instructor-to-student ratio of 1 to 1.5.
 The small size and high teacher-to-student ratio are integral to achieving optimal results for each student.
 They allow for the promotion of a significant degree of individualization of each student’s program, curriculum, reinforcement and motivation systems, as well as intensive clinical oversight and on-going data analysis.